nbhasin2/NBNavigationController/README.md

 ### Manual

-Download and copy the folder NBNavigationController add it to your project in Xcode.
+Download and copy the NBNavigationController folder over to your project in Xcode.

 ## Usage